backstage/backstage/packages/catalog-model/api-report.md

 export { UserEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "userEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const userEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "Validators" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type Validators = {
     isValidApiVersion(value: unknown): boolean;